AuroraStefanova/Saucedemo/README.md

 * JetBrains annotation 24

 ## Basic Architecture
-Pages Folder
+Pages Folder <br />
 The "Pages" folder is a directory where the page objects are located.
 A page object represents a specific web page or a logical unit of a web application.
 Each page object encapsulates the elements and actions associated with that particular page.

-BrowserFactory Folder
+BrowserFactory Folder <br />
 The "BrowserFactory" folder is a directory where instantiation of the browsers is implemented.

-Helpers Folder
+Helpers Folder <br />
-The "Helpers" folder is a directory where custom waits of a web application are implemented.
+The "Helpers" folder is a directory where custom waits of the web application are implemented.

-Tests Folder
+Tests Folder <br />
-The "Tests" folder is a dire ctory where tests are located in different classes each for a different type of user.
+The "Tests" folder is a directory where tests are located in different classes each for a different type of user.

 ## Executing test
 Place the caret at the test class to run all tests in that class,